mattyoung101/tamara/papers/thesis/pages/chapters/conclusion.typ

 above.
 This puts us in a difficult situation where, for this thesis, I was unfortunately able to prove sequential circuits at all.
 I can say that from a detailed visual analysis, certain sequential circuits appear correct, but without the SAT proofs (or an equivalently rigorous testbench), we cannot say this for sure.
-Additionally, on the formal verification side of things, it would be very useful - and relatively easy - to formally prove that the `err` signal is set high when a fault is injected, and low when there is no fault.
-This could be achieved by adding a set of RTL `$assert` statements into the test designs.

 #figure(
   image("../../diagrams/fault_unmitigated_not_dff_tmr.svg", width: 65%),